 Meander through the Jewish Quarter.

-From the 10th to the 15th centuries, this is the neighborhood that Jewish people in Cordoba called home.
+From the 10th to 15th centuries, this is the neighborhood that Jewish people in Córdoba called home.

-Dating to 1315, the Synagogue is peculiarly small–some theories suggest it was the private synagogue of a wealthy person at one point–but exquisitely decorated.
+Dating to 1315, the Synagogue is peculiarly small (some theories even suggest it was the private synagogue of a wealthy person at one point), but exquisitely decorated.

 It was used consistently for almost 200 years, up until Jewish people were forced out of Spain in 1492.